trevorhoner/HexDesk/README.md

 ![Monitor-Connector-2](images/monitor-connector-2.png "Monitor Connector -2")

-Allows the monitor bracket accessory to be quickly replaced in conjuction with a standard L/S/I bracket
+Allows the monitor bracket accessory to be quickly replaced in conjunction with a standard L/S/I bracket

 ### Accessories